Cindyjeby/my_tennis_club/README.md

 6. to create an app run:
 py manage.py startapp <nameofapp>
+- Note: every time you create an app update in the setting.py to add the app name

 7. VIEWS.PY
 - Django views are Python functions that take http requests and return http response, like HTML documents.